 - Management submits to the Board of Directors a proposed budget for the fiscal year commencing the following July 1.
-The budget includes proposed expenditures and the means of financing them. - Prior to June 30, the budget is adopted by the Board of Directors. - Expenditures may not legally exceed budget appropriations at the fund level.
-Revisions that alter the total expenditures of any fund must be approved by the Board of Directors. - All appropriations lapse at fiscal year end.
+The budget includes proposed expenditures and the means of financing them. - Prior to June 30, the budget is adopted by formal resolution. - Expenditures may not legally exceed appropriations at the fund level.
+Authorization to transfer budget amounts between programs and/or departments within any fund and the reallocation of budget line items within any program and/or department rests with the Director.
+Revisions that alter the total expenditures of the General Fund must be approved by the Board of Directors. - All budget appropriations lapse at fiscal year-end.